 We don’t only need better leadership, we also need less leadership.

-We practice communityship by taking responsibility for the growth and development of a community we belong to, for example, the company we work for.
+We practise communityship by taking responsibility for the growth and development of the community to which we belong, such as the company we work for.

-We establish and nurture positive relationships between ourselves and other members of the community.
+We establish and nurture positive relationships with other members of the community.
 Furthermore, we help develop positive relationships between other members.

 Nurturing a community is not something you do directly, but instead you nurture the relationships between the people within it.

-Nurturing a community is not something you do directly; instead, you nurture the relationships within it.
+Nurturing a community is not something we do directly; instead, we nurture the relationships within it.

 Communityship is a practice where community members take responsibility for that community's growth and development.